tnsay/telegram-data-product-pipeline/README.md

 # Telegram Data Product Pipeline

 ## Introduction
-This project is developed at **Kara Solutions**, a leading data science company.
+This project is developed at **Kara Solutions**/ for lerning purpose, a leading data science company.
 Our task is to build a **robust data platform** that generates insights about **Ethiopian medical businesses**, using data scraped from public **Telegram channels**.

 The pipeline integrates **scraping, data warehousing, transformations, enrichment with object detection, and an analytical API** to enable business insights.